 "Technology plays a critical role in 21st century learning.
 In support of the school’s mission, we strive to equip the Haverford community with current, high quality and secure technology-based services.
 We seek to provide a learning environment which enhances the classroom experience, improves educational outcomes, and stimulates the growing connection between technology and learning.
 With the goal of preparing young men to live and work in a dynamic global society, we use state-of-the-art resources to provide the most effective and efficient technology solutions for managing the business of schooling."

-In the Fall of 2014, we implemented a mandatory BYOD (Bring Your Own Device) program in The Upper School.
-We provide short and long term device loaners as needed.
-We maintain a multimedia lab in the Art Department with 16 iMacs.
-There are additional PC laptop carts in the Math and Science Departments for student use.
+There is a mandatory BYOD (Bring Your Own Device) program in the Upper School.
+We provide short and long-term device loaners as needed.
+We maintain a multimedia lab in the Art Department with 14 MacBook Pros.
+There are additional PC laptop carts in the Math and Science departments for student use.